ga-wdi-boston/rails-activerecord-one-to-many/README.md

 rake db:drop db:create db:migrate db:populate:all
 ```

-**NOTE:** There is more than one way to write association migrations.
+There is more than one way to write association migrations.
 You can write your migrations and column names by hand, or you can use a special
  migration syntax to auto-generate the migration for you.
 If you write your migrations by hand, be sure to add the appropriately named
  column, add an index, and add a foreign key constraint.
 If you use the special generator syntax, this will be done for you.

+**NOTE:** If you want non-default names, as we do for `owner` and `born_in`,
+ you'll need to edit the migration to use the extended syntax.

 -   In [ActiveRecord Migrations](http://edgeguides.rubyonrails.org/active_record_migrations.html),
  search for "references" in [section 2.1](http://guides.rubyonrails.org/active_record_migrations.html#creating-a-standalone-migration).